fastforwardlabs/mdffreport12/src/03-technical.md

 requirement but not the independence requirement.
 This can impact model performance.
-In addition, by constructing our dataset, there is a chance that the learned model may perform poorly in correctly predicting output values that lie outside the range of values (distribution) seen during training i.e a distribution shift.
-This greatly amplifies the need to - and frequency of - retraining the model as new data arrives; and complicates the model deployment process.
+In addition, by constructing our dataset, there is a chance that the learned model may perform poorly in correctly predicting output values that lie outside the range of values (distribution) seen during training if there is a distribution shift.
+This greatly amplifies the need to retrain the model as new data arrives and complicates the model deployment process.
 In general, discretization should be applied with care.

 ### Selecting a Model

 There are several factors that can influence the primary approach taken when it comes to detecting anomalies.
-These include the data properties (time series vs non-time series, stationary vs non-stationary, univariate versus multivariate, low dimensional vs high dimensional), and business or application requirements (latency, uncertainty reporting, and accuracy).
+These include the data type (time series vs non-time series, stationary vs non-stationary, univariate versus multivariate, low dimensional vs high dimensional), and latency requirements, uncertainty reporting, and accuracy requirements.
 More importantly, deep learning methods are not always the best approach!
 To provide a framework for navigating this space, we offer the following recommendations (footnote: linear models are mentioned below and refer to approaches such as AR, MA, ARMA, ARIMA, SARIMA, VAR models).

 #### Data Properties

-##### Time series data
-As discussed in the previous sections, it is important to correctly discretize data as well as handle stationarity before training a model.
+- **Time series data**: As discussed in the previous sections, it is important to correctly discretize data as well as handle stationarity before training a model.

-##### Univariate vs Multivariate
-Deep learning methods are recommended for high dimensional data and work well in modeling the interactions between multiple variables.
+- **Univariate vs Multivariate**: Deep learning methods are recommended for high dimensional data and work well in modeling the interactions between multiple variables.
 These include data that has a wide range of features or high dimensional data such as images.
 For most univariate datasets, linear models are both fast and accurate and thus recommended.

 #### Business Requirements
-##### Latency
-Deep learning models are slower compared to linear models.
+- **Latency**: Deep learning models are slower compared to linear models.
 For scenarios which include high data volume, and low latency requirements, linear models are recommended (e.g., detecting anomalies in the authentication requests for 200,000 work sites, with each machine generating 500 requests per second).

-##### Accuracy
-Deep learning approaches tend to be robust, providing better accuracy, precision and recall.
+- **Accuracy**: Deep learning approaches tend to be robust, providing better accuracy, precision and recall.

-##### Uncertainty
-For scenarios where it is a requirement to provide a principled estimate of uncertainty for each anomaly classification, deep learning methods such as VAEs and BiGANs are recommended.
+- **Uncertainty**: For scenarios where it is a requirement to provide a principled estimate of uncertainty for each anomaly classification, deep learning models such as VAEs and BiGANs are recommended.

 ### General Considerations in Selecting a Deep Learning Approach